wences-sanchez/Knowledge-Base/Readwise/Books/Pipeline as Code.md

 tags:: O'Reilly-Learning

 ![](https://learning.oreilly.com/covers/9781617297540/)
 ## Highlights
 ### 2 Pipeline as code with Jenkins
--
+- id:: 63c66a18-7a0e-458d-9f32-26de1503ce0c

   To use PaC with Jenkins, projects must contain a file named Jenkinsfile in the code repository top-level folder #flashcard  #jenkins
 -
 ### 1 What’s CI/CD?
--
+- id:: 63c66a18-6a2e-45bb-a1d1-0037d452ed8b

   Cloud native is a paradigm for building applications as microservices and running them on containerized and dynamically orchestrated platforms that fully exploit the advantage of the cloud computing model.
 These applications are developed using the language and framework best suited for the functionality.
 They’re designed as loosely coupled systems, optimized for cloud scale and performance, use managed services, and take advantage of continuous delivery to achieve reliability and faster time to market.
      The overall objective is to improve the speed, scalability, and finally, profit margin.
 Figure 1.2 illustrates an example of a cloud-native application. #flashcard
 -
--
+- id:: 63c66a18-773a-4cb1-b668-9ddabf7403bb

   Cloud-native applications are packaged in lightweight containers and efficiently deployed as microservices.
 They use a lightweight API to expose their functionality, and binary and nonbinary protocols to communicate with each other internally.
 A step further, the applications are managed on elastic cloud infrastructure through Agile DevOps processes having continuous delivery workflows. #flashcard
 -
--
+- id:: 63c66a18-5299-4280-a70b-9b269262619b

   NOTE Serverless doesn’t mean “no ops.”
 You’re just outsourcing sysadmin with serverless services.
 You will still deal with monitoring, deployment, and security.
      An application built based on serverless architecture may end up looking like fig- ure 1.4.
      Figure 1.4 An example of a serverless application Instead of maintaining a dedicated container or instance to host your static web application, you can combine an Amazon Simple Storage Service (S3) bucket to benefit from scalability at a cheaper cost.
 The HTTP requests coming from the website go through Amazon API Gateway HTTP endpoints that trigger the right AWS Lambda function to handle the application logic and persist data to a fully managed database service such as DynamoDB. #flashcard
 -
--
+- id:: 63c66a18-57f0-4325-857c-5c1b57252300

   The ability to click a few buttons to provision machines, databases, and other infrastructure has led to an increase in developer productivity we’ve never seen before.
      While it was easy to spin up simple cloud architectures, mistakes can easily be made while provisioning complex ones.
 Human error will always be present, especially when you can launch cloud infrastructure by clicking buttons on the cloud provider’s web console.
      The only way to avoid these kinds of errors is through automation, and infrastructure as code (IaC) is helping engineers automatically launch cloud environments quickly and without mistakes.
 The growth of DevOps and the adoption of its practices have led to more tooling that can implement the IaC paradigm to a larger degree. #flashcard
 -
--
+- id:: 63c66a18-6fc9-4bde-a8e8-f0c5d7932d6f

   We’ll dive deep into the syntax in the next chapter, but for now, let’s focus on what the stages are doing:
      Checkout—Pulls the latest changes from the source code repository, which can be GitHub, Bitbucket, Mercurial, or any SCM.
      Quality tests—Contains instructions on how to execute static code analysis to measure code quality, and identify bugs, vulnerabilities, and code smell.
 It can be automated by integrating external tools like SonarQube to fix code-quality violations and reduce technical debt.
      Unit tests—In this stage, unit tests are executed.
 If tests are successful, a code coverage report will be generated that can be consumed by Jenkins plugins to show a visual overview of the project’s health and keep track of the code coverage metrics as your project grows.
 Code coverage can be an indication of how much your application code is executed during your tests, and can give some indication as to how well your team is applying good testing practices such test-driven development (TDD) or behavior-driven development (BDD).